KorfLab/intronomicon/notes.md

 =====

-`intron-injector.py` can be prototyped with blat or hisat2 `meta-injector.py` can be prototyped with fakery
+`intron-injector.py` can be prototyped with blat or hisat2 `meta-hints.py` may help with the metadata solver